bmeyer99/docaiche/admin-ui/README.md

-# Docaiche Admin Interface
+# DocAIche Admin Interface

-A modern, responsive administration interface for the Docaiche documentation search system built with Next.js 15, React 19, and shadcn/ui.
+A modern, responsive administration interface for the DocAIche documentation search system built with Next.js 15, React 19, and shadcn/ui.

 ## Features